Dozodouzo/supybot-git/README.md

 * `branches`: Lists tracked branches for a given repository.

-* `rehash`: Reload the INI file, cloning any newly present repositories.
-  Restarts any polling if applicable.
+* `rehash`: Reload configuraiton, restarts any polling if applicable.

 * 'repoadd`: Adds a new repo given it's name, an url and one or more channels which should be informed.
 The url might be a relative path, interpreted from